SiweiCui/EpigeneticControlOfSingle-CellExpressionVariability/README.md

 ## Data Availability

 Our data files are too big to upload to github.
-We upload the preprocessed and homogeneity-checked data to `Release`.
+We upload the preprocessed and homogeneity-checked data to `Releases`.

-Each `Release` includes data that has been preprocessed and homogeneity checked, a list of index vectors indicating nearby peaks of genes, index used in train-test splits, and data for Python code.
+Each `Releases` includes data that has been preprocessed and homogeneity checked, a list of index vectors indicating nearby peaks of genes, index used in train-test splits, and data for Python code.

-More detailed infomation can be found in `Release` description.
+More detailed infomation can be found in `Releases` description.

 `HSPC_Donor31800`: 3000 cells, 206611 peaks and 9657 genes.